Zokor

-Zokors are Asiatic burrowing rodents resembling mole-rats.
+Zokors are Asiatic burrowing rodents resembling blind mole-rats.
 They include two genera: Myospalax and Eospalax.
 Zokors are native to much of China, Kazakhstan, and Siberian Russia.

-Traditionally, zokors were thought to be closely related to either hamsters (Cricetinae) or voles (Arvicolinae), but recent molecular phylogenetic studies have demonstrated they are more closely related to blind mole-rats (Spalacinae) and root and bamboo rats (Rhizomyinae) in the family Spalacidae.
-It appears that one of the first important evolutionary splits in muroid rodents is between burrowing forms and nonburrowing forms.
+Traditionally, zokors were thought to be closely related to either hamsters (Cricetinae) or voles (Arvicolinae), but molecular phylogenetic studies in 2004 demonstrated they are more closely related to blind mole-rats (Spalacinae) and root and bamboo rats (Rhizomyinae) in the family Spalacidae.
+This implies that one of the first important evolutionary splits in muroid rodents is between burrowing forms and nonburrowing forms.

 Unlike the other spalacids, which primarily use their incisors, zokors use their powerful front claws for digging.
 They have small eyes and no external ears.
 Zokors feed on plant matter such as tubers and seeds.